frees-io/freestyle/docs/src/main/tut/docs/effects/async/README.md

 import freestyle.async.implicits._
 ```

-If we know want to create a freestyle program which uses the `findBooks` function and returns all the books sorted by the year they were written, we can use the `AsyncM` effect.
+Now if we want to create a freestyle program which uses the `findBooks` function and returns all the books sorted by the year they were written, we can use the `AsyncM` effect:

 ```tut:book
 def sortedBooks[F[_]: AsyncM](lib: LibraryAPI)(author: Author): FreeS[F, List[Book]] =